📂 Batch Upload Rule

 Completed jobs are saved on this device for up to 1 hour, unless you remove them from the list.

-This converter keeps controls simple and does not expose manual resize or FPS knobs in the UI.
-In typical workflows, source resolution and frame cadence are preserved unless encoder constraints require format-specific adjustments.
+This converter keeps controls simple and does not expose manual resize or frame-rate inputs on the slug page.
+In common workflows, source dimensions are retained unless target-format constraints require practical compatibility adjustments.